Tonga

 Main Food Suppliers

-The majority of the population engages in some form of subsistence production of food, with approximately half producing almost all of their basic food needs through farming, sea harvesting, and animal husbandry.
+Most of the population engages in some form of subsistence production of food, with approximately half producing almost all their basic food needs through farming, sea harvesting, and animal husbandry.

-Today, the majority of Tonga's agriculture is still based on traditional farming systems.
+Today, most of Tonga's agriculture is still based on traditional farming systems.

 On their allotments, farmers often grow cash crops alongside subsistence crops.
 Root crops are both a staple of the Tongan diet and an export crop, and yams, taro, cassava and sweet potatoes dominate cropping systems.

-Although there is no manufacturing or production there is a wide variety of imported foods available largely imported from Australia and NZ.
-Generally all food types can be imported and purchased locally from supermarkets or convenience stores.
+Although there is no manufacturing or production capacity, there is a wide variety of imported foods available largely imported from Australia and NZ.
+Generally, all food types can be imported and purchased locally from supermarkets or convenience stores.

-For more information on food supplier contact details, please see the following link: 4.2.8 Tonga Additional Service Provision Contact List
+For more information on food supplier contact details, please see the following link: 4.10 Supplier Contact List

 Retail Sector